Stuycs-K/final-project-10-ahmeds-haquer/WORKLOG.md

 ### 5/24/23
 There were errors with the Tube constructor, so I fixed this and tested it on Atom.
 ### 5/25/23
 Solved merge conflicts.
 Began working on solve on Atom.
+Finished a first draft, but did not account for possibility of no solution.

 info